euklid86/workable_assessment/README.md

 - Upload CSV files to import candidates
 - Automatically map candidates to job titles via Workable shortcodes
-- Optionally posts candidates to the talent pool
+- Optionally post candidates to the talent pool
-- Logs all actions and errors
+- Log all actions and errors
 - Simple and extensible API architecture

 ---